Castellania (Valletta): Exterior

 Torture remained a means to obtain information, including forced confession, by the civil courts throughout most of the eighteenth century despite it was opposed by the Bishop and by the Inquisitor.
 The Castellania made provisions to limit torture with the Code de Rohan when subjects were not to be tormented more than an hour.
 Word of mouth has it that an individual would have his debt paid when a third person or group would offer to pay it off if the bankrupt person undergoes the corda, serving as public entertainment.
 Those condemned to death often were subjected to endure torture and later hanged outside Valletta, in the whereabouts of the Bastion of St. Jacob.
 According to Louis de Boisgelin, the historian of the Order, amid the last three days of the Maltese carnival the locals used to recite a Roman tradition at the Castellany by dangling a stone above the pillory (instead of a human) and hit it which symbolised a temporal halt of punishment during those days.

 A bent iron bar in the form of a hook is affixed into the wall of the Castellania, close to the pillory.
-According to tradition, the hook might have been used to lift the largest bell of the nearby Saint John's Co-Cathedral, but this is now regarded as unlikely.
+According to tradition, the hook might have been used to lift the largest bell of the nearby St John's Co-Cathedral, but this is now regarded as unlikely.
 The hook was most probably used to secure prisoners to the Castellania's pillory.
 At the end of the rule of the Order of St John, Stefano Ittar drew a sketch of the building as it was at the time.
 In 1803, Horatio Nelson allegedly passed through the hook in a dare, and the hook became known as Nelson's Hook after the Battle of Trafalgar.
 It became a tradition for Royal Navy sailors to bet and buy drinks for shipmates who managed to pass through the hook.
 Junior officers allegedly had a good chance of promotion if they passed through the hook.
 Brockman further claims that the hook was used to lift a cage at the pillory, with a person condemned to stay inside for public ridicule, allegedly another type of public degradation.
 The hook by itself is a sought after landmark; it is often found marked on modern contemporary maps and included on tourists booklets.